 Cliff did most of the work on his own and maybe conducted a few questionable maneuvers along the way.
 During that time, he spent months trying to get law enforcement agencies to take him seriously.
 He was eccentric.
 And at that time there were few people responsible for investigating such espionage.
 In the end though, Cliff Stoll was rewarded for his work with a well deserved bestseller.
 The almost-20-year-old book should actually be required reading for all security professionals.

 Today, we read about the case of Shawn Carpenter, a security professional who up until recently worked at the same Energy Department.
 The reason that he's no longer there is because, like Stoll, he discovered and investigated what is likely a group of hackers breaking in on behalf of a foreign government, in this case the Chinese.
 Sadly, the Carpenter case, also referred to as Titan Rain, shows how little we've advanced in the last two decades.
 We may even have slipped some as the threat has grown exponentially in that time.
-It's pathetic that despite the fact that Carpenter was working closely with the FBI, he was fired from his Department of Energy position
+It's pathetic that despite the fact that Carpenter was working closely with the FBI, he was fired from his Department of Energy position for not letting the issue drop.

 Essentially, Carpenter found a hacking operation working against his employer, Sandia Labs.
 He went to Sandia's counterintelligence group, which apparently was concerned about their image, and told him to drop it.
 He then worked with U.S. Army counterintelligence, which eventually passed him on to the FBI.
 Sandia Labs didn't want him investigating this as part of his job, so he investigated it at his house after hours.
 He regularly reported his findings to the FBI.
 After a short time, the FBI asked him to hold off, which he did.
 The FBI seemed to understand that for Carpenter to get the great results that he did, which included actually tracking the attack back to its source, he hacked into a few key systems and basically installed spyware.
 The practice helped determine the scope of the hacker's work, which was apparently immense.
 It was also critical for counterintelligence purposes to know what the Chinese entities were targeting.